JonathanMcCormickJr/OSSP-CS/Term-04/satan/the-king-james-bible-NOTES.md

 This Serpent convinces Eve (debatably Adam's second wife after Lilith) to eat fruit from the forbidden tree: the tree of KNOWLEDGE.
 The Serpent promotes to Eve that the fruit will cause "[her] eyes [to] be opened, and [that the eaters] shall be as gods, knowing good and evil."

+While Satan is often viewed by Christians as being a deceiver, in this case he is actually telling the truth, as subsequent verses show.

+**"Your eyes shall be opened,"**
+  * "3:7 And the eyes of them both were opened,"
+**"Ye shall be as gods, knowing good and evil."**
+  * "3:22 And the LORD God said, Behold, the man is become as one of us, to know good and evil..."

+The BAD consequences happen as a result of God's arbitrary authority, NOT Satan's influence.

+God--as the divine emperor--decides to set the death penalty for disobedience, despite there being no victim.
+He also sets this penalty as being due on the same "day" as the offense took place.
+However, he says it in such a way that it could be interpreted as the fruit itself causing death, perhaps like a sort of poisonous fruit.

+> "2:17 But of the tree of the knowledge of good and evil, thou shalt not eat of it: for **in the day that thou eatest thereof thou shalt surely die.**" (emph added)

+The Serpent disagrees with the notion that the fruit itself is deadly, telling Eve, "**Ye shall not surely die**..."
+(3:4).

+And, as it turns out, the Serpent was right in terms of the fruit itself, but wrong in terms of God exercising arbitrary authority in order to un-alive the offenders.

+The last part of Genisis 3 makes clear that God expelled Adam and Eve from Eden (thus denying them immortality).

+> "So he drove out the man; and he placed at the east of the garden of Eden Cherubims, and a flaming sword which turned every way, to keep the way of the tree of life."
+(3:24)

+However, since the book continues with Adam and Eve having kids and living for a long time afterwards, one can reasonably assume that God was lying about the same-day-death part.
+An exception would be if the reader chooses to interpret "day" in the Adventist sense, where 1 prophetic day = 1000 literal years.
+Since Genesis 5:3 says Adam lived a total of 935 years, and since 935<1000, God has a slight bit of plausible explanation for the "day" thing.
+But for those who want to interpret it literally, God was clearly incorrect on this point as well.

+When God confronts his disobedient subjects, they blame each other.
+Adam blames Eve.
+Eve blames the Serpent.
+God places curses on each of them which makes their lives more difficult.

+### In summary

+**Satan enters the scene in Genesis in the form of a snake.
+He is highly intelligent, crafty, subversive, and (in most respects) factually correct in his predictions.
+He is the ultimate blame recipient when things go wrong.**

 ## Leviticus 16
 ##1 Chronicles 21:1-17